 Configure port Mirroring on this page.
-This function provide to monitoring network traffic that forwards a copy of each incoming or outgoing packet from one port of a network Switch to another port where the packet can be studied.
+This function provides monitoring of network traffic that forwards a copy of each incoming or outgoing packet from one port of a network switch to another port where the packet can be studied.
 It enables the manager to keep close track of switch performance and alter it if necessary.